jamesdolezal/synthetic-histology/README.md

 ## Generating Class-Blended Images

 Class blending can be performed with ``interpolate.py``, creating side-by-side images during interpolation, saving images separately, or merging into a video.
-For example, to create a video interpolation for seed=0 using the Thyroid GAN:
+For example, to create a video interpolation for seed=0 using the Thyroid GAN, starting from class 0 (BRAF-like) and ending with class 1 (RAS-like):

 ```
 python3 interpolate.py